vikas9-dev/microservices/doc/01_3_Accounts_Microservices_Creation.md

 In the previous lecture, we saw that the same **HTTP status code 500** (Internal Server Error) was used for all `RuntimeException`s inside the `GlobalExceptionHandler` as well as for failures in both update and delete operations.
 While this works, it can cause confusion for API clients since different failure scenarios share the same error code. 🤔

-To fix this and make error handling clearer, I decided to introduce a new status code **417 (Expectation Failed)** specifically for update and delete operation failures, keeping **500** only for unexpected runtime exceptions.
-Here’s how I improved it behind the scenes:
+To fix this and make error handling clearer, we decided to introduce a new status code **417 (Expectation Failed)** specifically for update and delete operation failures, keeping **500** only for unexpected runtime exceptions.

 ### Updating Status Codes in Controller Methods

-Instead of sending `500` when update or delete operations fail (indicated by a boolean flag), I now return `417` to better express the nature of these failures:
+Instead of sending `500` when update or delete operations fail (indicated by a boolean flag), we now return `417` to better express the nature of these failures:

 ```java
 if (!updateSuccessful) {